kan-fu/gpx2kml/README.md

 ```commandline
 kml-gen
 ```
-6. Run `kml-combine XXX` in the terminal.
-This will create a `XXX.kml`` file that includes all the kml files in the kml folder.
+6. Move the kml in the kml/XXX folder, and run `kml-combine XXX` in the terminal.
+This will create a `XXX.kml`` file that includes all the kml files in the kml/XXX folder.
 ```commandline
 kml-combine XXX
 ```